CCSD Summer Reading Program 2023

 Go to the Cobb County Public Library website at http://www.cobbcat.org/summer/ to sign up for the Summer Reading Adventure, which begins June 1st.
 City of Smyrna residents can also use the City of Smyrna Public Library.

 What is Beanstack?

 Beanstack is a fresh, new platform to support reading!
-All Georgia Public Libraries are provided with access to Beanstack for summer reading this year.
-It's easy to use the free Beanstack app to scan books to your reading list, log minutes, complete activities, and earn badges!
-Sign up for Beanstack and the Summer Reading Adventure at http://www.cobbcat.org/summer/.
+It's easy to use the free Beanstack app to scan books to your reading list, log minutes, complete activities, and earn badges.
+Beanstack has been called a "fitbit for reading."

 Where can I find additional resources for summer reading?